scott-sihui-wang/Physical-Simulation/README.md

 ## Introduction

 In this assignment, I implemented a rigid body simulator using forward dynamics.
-Specifically, I implemented __collision detection__,
+Specifically, I implemented _collision detection_, and I _compute the forces and torques_ and _integrate physical variables through time_ to complete a rigid body simulation system that can mimic Unity3D's build-in system as much as possible.

 **Topics:** _Physical Simulation_, _Rigid Body Simulation_, _Forward Dynamics_